auth0-blog/auth0-swift-protected-api-call/README.md

 ## Project Description

 This repository contains completed version of the project featured in the Auth0 Blog **_Calling a protected API from an iOS Swift App_**.
-The article walks the viewer through the process of calling a protected API once integrated with [Auth0](https://auth0.com/) authentication in an iOS app based on the [SwiftUI](https://developer.apple.com/xcode/swiftui/) framework.
+The article walks you through the process of calling a protected API once integrated with [Auth0](https://auth0.com/) authentication in an iOS app based on the [SwiftUI](https://developer.apple.com/xcode/swiftui/) framework.

 ## Getting Started